haceneouserir/bootstrap-4-rtl/site/content/docs/4.6/components/forms.md

 );
 ```

-Here's `lang(es)` in action on the custom file input for a Persian translation:
+Here's `lang(fa)` in action on the custom file input for a Persian translation:

 {{< example >}}
 <div class="custom-file">